 Here are a few recommended travel pants:

-• Bluffworks also has a pair of super comfortable Departure Travel Jeans ($125) that are actually nice looking.
+- Bluffworks also has a pair of super comfortable Departure Travel Jeans that look nice.
 They’re also lightweight, stretchy, and have a hidden zippered security pocket.

-Shorts: Traditionally, European adults don’t wear shorts but it is becoming a little more common — especially in Southern Europe.
-Just stay away from khaki cargo shorts and athletic shorts because that’s the stereotypical American tourist outfit.
+Shorts: Traditionally, European adults don’t wear shorts but it is becoming a little more common—especially in Southern Europe.
+I recommend avoiding khaki cargo shorts and athletic shorts because that’s the stereotypical American tourist outfit.

 Swimwear: If you go to the beach, then you’ll need something to wear.